 Lighting up Lake Victoria

 Renewable World has supported small scale energy projects across East Africa since 2008.
-Recently, we have focused on improving access to renewable energy for fishing communities through our Lighting up Lake Victoria programme.
+Recently, we have focused on improving access to renewable energy for fishing communities in Kenya through our Lighting up Lake Victoria programme.
 This began in 2013 with the Comic Relief-funded ‘Renewable Energy Solutions for Lake Victoria Ecosystems’ (RESOLVE), and later, the ‘Energy Hubs Project’ since 2017.

 Linet is part of the next generation of entrepreneurs in her village of Got Kachola.
 Her business is flourishing now that she is connected to the solar microgrid that takes pride of place in the centre of the community.

 “Since power has come to my business, my profits have trebled,” she shared.
 With power, she now offers a blow-dry service, mobile phone charging, and rents part of the business space to a local seamstress.

 7,427 people reached to-date